ScaleIT-ORG/example_app/README.md

 # Installation

-	Hint: Clone this repo with --recursive to get all Submodules e.g. git clone --recursive https://github.com/ScaleIT-ORG/sidecar-registration-example.git
+## Create ETCD Store

 	If you have not already installed and started the app-registry-etcd, follow the guide here:  https://github.com/ScaleIT-ORG/sppe-app-registry-etcd

+## Clone this Repo

+### Recursive

+	This repo contains the sidecar repo as submodule.
+Clone this repo with --recursive to get all Submodules e.g. git clone --recursive https://github.com/ScaleIT-ORG/sapp-sidecar-app-registration-example.git

+### Standalone

+	You could also clone this repo without the submodule and clone the sidecar repo manually in the `Platform Sidecars` folder (https://github.com/ScaleIT-ORG/spsc-app-registration.git)

-##  Usage
+##  Run

-Run:

 		- docker-compose build
 		- docker-compose up